jpsalvadorm63/react-briza/react_router/COURSE_09.md

 going to use the context prop we talked about earlier.
 Anything that we stick on the object that we pass to context, we'll be able to access later on in any component as props.staticContext.
-So instead of passing data to App, let's use context instead.
+So instead of passing data to Widget, let's use context instead.

 ```
 // server/index.js